November 07, 2025 Security

 It’s holiday time, and those UPS and FedEx trucks are everywhere, dropping off boxes of goodies all over the neighborhood.

 Usually, these drop-offs go as planned.
-Unfortunately, though, some 23 million customers will have their packages stolen from their doorsteps this year.
+Unfortunately, some 23 million customers will have their packages stolen from their doorsteps this year.

 When sending a gift to someone else via Amazon, consider sending it to an Amazon Locker location instead of the recipient’s household.
 There’s no fee for using this service, and your gift is safe this way.